Kippenhahn's construction revisited: Construction of the Kippenhahn Curve

 The \emph{dual curve} $D^\vee$ to $D$ is the closure in the norm topology of the set of tangent lines to the curve $D$ at all regular points, see \cite[Sec.~5.1 and 3.6]{Fischer2001}.
 This closure comprises exactly the set of all tangents to the curve $D$, at regular and singular points.
 It is also possible to replace the norm closure with the Zariski closure \cite[Thm.~2.33]{Mumford1976}.

-One can use Gröbner bases to compute the algebraic equation for the dual curve $D^\vee$.
-The computer algebra system \texttt{Wolfram Mathematica} does this computation with the following command.

-For details about Gröbner basis we refer to \cite{Cox-etal2015}.
-In the above example, we have $D^\vee=\{y\in(\P^3)^\ast : q(y)=0\}$, where $q\in\R[y_0,y_1,y_2]$ is the irreducible, homogeneous polynomial of degree six given in Sec.~\ref{app:dualcurve}.
+One can use Gröbner bases \cite{Cox-etal2015} to compute the algebraic equation for the dual curve $D^\vee$\!.
+In the above example, we have $D^\vee=\{y\in(\P^3)^\ast : q(y)=0\}$, where $q\in\R[y_0,y_1,y_2]$ is an irreducible, homogeneous polynomial of degree six.
+The polynomial and the code from \texttt{Wolfram Mathematica} used for its calculation are provided in Sec.~\ref{app:dualcurve}.
 The real, affine part

 of the dual curve is the Kippenhahn curve.

 Fig.~\ref{fig:NRdeg6}d) depicts the Kippenhahn curve $C_A$ of the example \eqref{eq:KL}.
 Here, $C_A$ has two connected components, a rounded triangle and a curve inside with three cusps \cite{Kippenhahn1951,Keeler-etal1997}.
 The rounded triangle contains the tangent lines at the central, rounded triangle in the real, affine part of $D$, shown in Fig.~\ref{fig:NRdeg6}b) and Fig.~\ref{fig:NRdeg6}c).
 The inner curve of $C_A$ comprises the tangent lines at the three peripheral components of the real, affine part of $D$ shown in Fig.~\ref{fig:NRdeg6}c).